simrank3/simrank3/README.md

 ## Hi there 👋

-**My name is Simran Kaur** and I am a data scientist with a consulting background in banking and a recent Flatiron School graduate.
-With a background in risk management and metrics reporting, I have consulted for three different top-tier financial institutions where I have honed my skills in identifying and mitigating operational risk incidents.
+**My name is Simran Kaur.** I am a data scientist with a consulting background in banking and a recent Flatiron School graduate.
+With a background in risk management and metrics reporting, I have completed projects at three different top-tier financial institutions where I have honed my skills in identifying and mitigating operational risk incidents.
 I have experience in creating and maintaining case logs, coordinating with various teams, developing metrics and reporting, and presenting findings to senior management.

 I became a data scientist because I am a storyteller.
-I also enjoy puzzles.
+I enjoy puzzles.
 Data science allows me to use data to solve complex problems, all while telling a story.

 ### What I'm up to: